SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-experimental-people-picker-widget-in-sharepoint-add-ins.md

 4. Select  **Provider-hosted** as the hosting option for your add-in.

+    > [!NOTE]
-     **Note**  You can also use the People Picker widget with other hosting options or even with Office Add-ins or your own website.
+    > You can also use the People Picker widget with other hosting options or even with Office Add-ins or your own website.

 5. Select  **ASP.NET Web Forms Application** as the type of web application project.